Lifejackets

 Are you planning to cruise blue waters?
 How about offshore deep-sea fishing for monsters?
 If so, you'll need a life jacket that is different from kayaking on calm inland waters or staying close to the shoreline.

-The U.S. Coastguard classifies five life jackets, also known as personal flotation devices (PFDs), as suited for different water activities and conditions.
+The U.S. Coast Guard classifies five life jackets, also known as personal flotation devices (PFDs), as suited for different water activities and conditions.
 Understanding the different life jacket types and when they're required is essential for water safety and boating compliance.

 A man and a boy wearing lifejackets on a boat, Type 1 life jacket concept.